 Frequently Asked Questions

-What is the average property management fee in Stockton, CA in 2026?
 Most Stockton property management companies charge between 5% and 10% of monthly collected rent, plus additional fees for tenant placement, lease renewals, and maintenance coordination.
 The true all-in cost is often higher than the advertised percentage.

-What does a property management company do in Stockton?
 A full-service property manager handles tenant screening and placement, rent collection, maintenance coordination, legal compliance, financial reporting, and eviction management.
-The quality and depth of these services varies significantly between companies.

-Are property management fees tax deductible in California?
 Yes.
 Property management fees are generally deductible as a business expense on your tax return.
 Consult a qualified tax professional for your specific situation.

-What hidden fees should Stockton landlords watch out for?
-Common hidden fees include setup or onboarding fees ($300–$500), lease renewal fees ($100–$300), maintenance markups (10–20% on top of contractor invoices), vacancy fees, and inspection fees.
+Common hidden fees include setup or onboarding fees ($300–$500), lease renewal fees ($100–$300), maintenance markups (10–20% on top of contractor invoices) and inspection fees.
 Always ask for a complete fee schedule before signing.

-How much does tenant placement cost in Stockton?
 Tenant placement fees in Stockton typically range from 35% to 100% of one month's rent, depending on the company.
 SUM charges 50% of one month's rent with all advertising costs included.